Marketing to Gen Z? How it can be any different from Marketing to Millennials?

-Millennials have stolen the show for many years, whether its business ethics or marketing strategies, their “how-to-do-guide” has been quite different from the past, & they’ve set new trends in every field they step into.
-These “elusive Snapchat & Instagram loving socially-conscious creatures” with entrepreneurial behaviors have created quite a buzz in the marketing world, & have been the center of attraction for the marketers too.
-They have been the focus of attention & potential consumers for businesses & marketers for quite a long time, but now they’re growing up, & the following generation comprised of teenagers are going to be the next major consumer group.
-At this moment, marketers can no longer afford to undervalue the marketing to Generation Z or “iGeneration”.
+Millennials have stolen the show for many years, whether it’s business ethics or marketing strategies, their “how-to-do-guide” has been quite different from the past, & they’ve set new trends in every field they step into.
+These “elusive Snapchat & Instagram loving socially-conscious creatures” with entrepreneurial behaviors have created quite a buzz in the marketing world.
+And have been the center of attraction for the marketers too.
+They have been the focus of attention & potential consumers for businesses & marketers for quite a long time.

 Conflicts between 20th & 21st Generation